How to Quantify Financial Value in Business Cases: A Step-by-Step Guide

 5 Steps in Financial Analysis 5 Steps in Financial Analysis

-As a business leader, you know that business cases are used to evaluate opportunities and projects and decide whether to accept or reject them.
+As a business leader or business case lead, you know that business cases are used to assess opportunities, projects, and major changes and decide whether they should be approved.

 The Step-by-Step Guide to Financial Analysis